amarquand/PCNtoolkit/docs/pages/contributing.rst

 """"""""""""""""""""""""""""""

 * Check the debugging guide
-* Check the FAQs on the forum for a list of common questions and problems
 * Ensure the bug is not already reported by searching on GitHub under `Issues <https://github.com/amarquand/PCNtoolkit/issues>`_

 How Do I Submit A Good Bug Report?